nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `group [g/GROUPNAME] [s/STUDENTNAME]…​`

 - Each group must have a unique name.
-- Only exact name matches will be added.
+- Only exact student name matches will be added.
-- Only the name is searched.
+- Only the student name is searched.

 ![Group](images/Group.png)